mael-bomane/asr/README.md

 Vote on a proposal

 ### Proposal Core
+(restricted to managers if lock is not permissionless)

 Proposal to change all lock configuration values except the mint.

 All values are optional, the program clones the previous config and create a proposal with requested changes, changes are applied on proposal execution.

 ### Proposal Standard
+(restricted to managers if lock is not permissionless)

 Standard Proposal with 3 default Choices : "For", "Against" & "Abstain".

 Best for Yes/No question/answer, and for B2C Power-User Feedback.

 ### Proposal Option
+(restricted to managers if lock is not permissionless)

 Proposal with choices between 0 and 255 defined by user.

 ### Proposal Manager Add/Remove
+(restricted to managers if lock is not permissionless)

 Add or remove a manager based on his registered user pda owner (still requires registration on lock & staked token).

 Only managers can vote on these proposal types, quorum isn't checked but they don't contribute to voter season rewards.

+### Proposal Execute
+(restricted to managers if lock is not permissionless)

+Execute a proposal

+### ASR Deposit
+(restricted to managers if lock is not permissionless)

+Deposit a token to be claimed at current season_end for users who voted this season.

+### ASR Claim

+Claim ASR Tokens for previous Season (impossible at Season 0), your share is relative to your share of the lock total deposits.